Rashid bin Ahmad Al Mualla: Warring tribes

-British interventions
+British intervention

+However, Zayed wasn't to suffer Rashid Bin Ahmad gladly and in November 1906 he allied with Dubai and Sharjah and raised a force of Manasir and Bani Hajer Bedouin and prepared to attack Umm Al Quwain’s inland desert town of Falaj Al Mualla.
+Seemingly out of the blue, in January 1907, Rashid bin Ahmad was overpowered during one of his visits to Zayed and held prisoner inland of Sharjah town (likely at Dhaid), where the Rulers of Dubai, Ajman and Sharjah had joined Khalifa bin Zayed and were preparing their move against Falaj Al Ali.

-The dispute with Abu Dhabi smouldered on and, in February 1907, the Political Resident in Bushire, Percy Cox, was drawn into the conflict when the two threatened to clash at the inland dependency of Umm Al Quwain, Falaj Al Ali (today Falaj Al Mualla).
-HMS Lawrence was moored off Sharjah to reinforce Cox's mediation.
-Rashid bin Ahmad was delivered up to Cox after a week's negotiations, much the worse for wear after his time in captivity.
+In February 1907, the Political Resident in Bushire, Percy Cox, was drawn into the conflict and HMS Lawrence was moored off Sharjah to reinforce Cox's mediation.
+Rashid bin Ahmad was delivered up to Cox after a week's negotiations, much the worse for wear after his time in captivity, having been rather badly beaten up.

 As in so many cases in the Trucial States, a relatively small incident boiled into preparations for war when a Somali sailor was killed in Ras Al Khaimah in 1919.
 The culprits escaped to Umm Al Quwain, where Rashid bin Ahmad gave them refuge.
-Sheikh Sultan bin Salim Al Qasimi of Ras Al Khaimah sent men to patrol Umm Al Qawain's border in case the men should try and move, and Rashid bin Ahmad sent them instead by sea to vandalise Jazirat Al Hamra, where a number of huts were burned by them.
+Sheikh Sultan bin Salim Al Qasimi of Ras Al Khaimah sent men to patrol Umm Al Quwain's border in case the men should try and move, and Rashid bin Ahmad sent them instead by sea to vandalise Jazirat Al Hamra, where a number of huts were burned by them.
 Other rulers aligned behind the two parties and the British Political Resident intervened to avert war.
 Under pressure from the friends of the murdered sailor and the British alike, Sultan bin Salim eventually paid the diya (blood money) to the sailor's family.